-I’m a Bulgarian national currently in the process of applying for British citizenship and passport via naturalization.
-I’d like to share my journey to obtaining British citizenship, including the mistakes I’ve made and the valuable advice I’ve been given by the Nationality Checking Service in Leeds.
+I’m a Bulgarian national who has applied for British citizenship and passport via naturalization.
+I attended a citizenship ceremony on 01/02/2018 at Leeds Town Hall.
+I’d like to share my journey to obtaining British citizenship, including the mistakes I’ve made and the valuable advice I was given by the Nationality Checking Service in Leeds.

 My life in the UK during the 6-year qualifying period.

 I came to Leeds in September 2011 to study at university and graduated in 2014.
 I did my first job in the UK from 2013 to July 2015, and a second job from March 2015 till now, September 2017.
 I’ve lived on 4 UK addresses and I’ve met the residency requirement.

 Best source of information on how to apply for British passport.

 I began reading on how to apply for a GB passport 5 years after I first arrived in the UK.
 I used a computer with internet access to visit Britain’s official website for government services and information, the most legitimate of sources: www.gov.uk

 I checked if I was eligible for passport and came across the following documents:

 (1) Application for naturalisation as a British citizen: form AN

 This is the most current application form at the time of writing (version Feb 2017).

 (2) Naturalisation as a British citizen – a guide for applicants: guide AN